Rocco Petrone: NASA career

-From 1973 to 1974, Petrone served for one year as the first non-German administrator of the Marshall Space Flight Center, after Wernher von Braun and Eberhard Rees.
+From 1973 to 1974, Petrone served as the first non-German administrator of the Marshall Space Flight Center, after Wernher von Braun and Eberhard Rees.
 At the time NASA was undergoing budget cutbacks, and his tenure was marked with many reassignments or firings.

-In 1974, Petrone left the Marshall Center to accept an appointment at NASA Headquarters, assuming the post of NASA Associate Administrator, the third-highest-ranking official within the agency.
+In 1974, Petrone left the Marshall Center to accept an appointment at NASA headquarters, assuming the post of NASA Associate Administrator, the third-highest-ranking official within the agency.

 After NASA

-In 1975, Petrone retired from NASA and became the president and chief executive officer of the National Center for Resource Recovery, a joint industry/labor effort to develop and encourage ways to recover materials and energy from solid waste.
+In 1975, Petrone retired from NASA and became the president and CEO of the National Center for Resource Recovery, a collaborative industry and labor initiative aimed at developing and promoting methods to recover materials and energy from solid waste.

-In the 1980s, Petrone held senior posts at Rockwell International, manufacturer of the Space Shuttle Orbiter.
+In the 1980s, Petrone held senior posts at Rockwell International, the manufacturer of the Space Shuttle Orbiter.
 He eventually rose to become head of Rockwell's space transportation division.